Please read the following information before completing the application.

 This includes:

-- applications will be funded on a continuous intake basis, and may take up to five weeks to process.
+• applications will be funded on a continuous intake basis.

-- the Fund will pay the cost of the training program and course materials, up to a maximum of $1,200 (per person for all short-term training funded per person).
+• the Fund will pay the cost of the training program and course materials, up to a maximum of $1,200 (per person for all short-term training funded).

-- part-time/distance programs leading to a certificate, diploma or degree – that if available and taken full-time would require more than 20 days of in-class or practicum time – may be eligible for up to $2,400 (per person for all extended short term training funded per person) for course costs (i.e. Purchasing Management Association of Canada, Medical Transcription, Nursing Unit Clerk).
+• part-time/distance programs leading to a certificate, diploma or degree – that if available and taken full-time would require more than 20 days of in-class or practicum time – may be eligible for up to $2,400 (per person for all extended short-term training funded) for course costs (i.e. Purchasing Management Association of Canada, Medical Transcription, Nursing Unit Clerk).

-- the Fund will pay a training allowance (up to $100 per day) to a maximum of 20 days (150 hours) for occasions where attendance is required.
+• the Fund will pay a training allowance ($125 per day) to a maximum of 20 days (150 hours) for occasions where attendance is required.
 This includes class time, practicum, labs, exams etc.

-- if unpaid education leave for these days is approved by the employer (for example: 10 days of approved unpaid leave could be $1,000 for an employee working full-time hours).
-This amount will be pro-rated for employees working part-time or less than 7.5 hours per day.
-Casual employees’ attending training, may submit payroll proof of hours and shifts worked in the six months prior to the application date or start of training, whichever is sooner. (i.e. for an application dated July 1, 2023, proof of hours and shifts worked from Jan.
-1, 2023 to June 30, 2023 must be provided).
-(See “Frequently Asked Questions” for a detailed explanation of the training allowance.)
+• if unpaid education leave for these days is approved by the employer (for example: 10 days of approved unpaid leave could be $1,250 for an employee working full-time hours).
+Casual employees attending training may submit payroll proof of 488 hours and shifts worked in the six months prior to the application date or start of training, whichever is sooner to be eligible for the training allowance. (i.e. for an application dated July 1, 2023, proof of hours and shifts worked from January 1, 2023 to June 30, 2023 must be provided).

 Examples of short-term training: